 Thai pomelo salad with shrimp is a refreshing and light salad that is easy to make.
-This gluten and dairy-free recipe is super healthy yet does not sacrifice the tasty flavors, (sweet, sour and salty) found in Thai food.
+This gluten and dairy-free recipe is super healthy yet does not sacrifice the tasty flavors, (sweet, sour, and salty) found in Thai food.
 This Thai salad is a great one to get you started on your healthy eating journey after you’ve indulged in the holiday yummy treats.

 This healthy salad is full of delectable flavors that are often found in Thai cooking.
-And those flavors are sweet, sour and salty, coming from 3 sources, sugar, lime juice, and fish sauce.
+And those flavors are sweet, sour, and salty, coming from 3 sources, sugar, lime juice, and fish sauce.
 These 3 flavors are usually achieved in equal balance first and foremost then can be personalized from there with individual taste preference.

 This pomelo salad is one of my favorite Thai salads, especially when I want to eat healthier yet still need the tasty flavors of Thai food.
 This salad fits the bill perfectly!
 Pomelos can be hard to find offseason.
 The best time of year to find them is usually around December-February.
-They are in season the same time as other citrus fruit, which is usually right around this time of year, the winter months.
+They are in season at the same time as other citrus fruit, which is usually right around this time of year, the winter months.
 So go grab some now while they are still around.

 What is a pomelo?